 Clarity and precision of thought is essential.
 There is little more unattractive than someone who shows a lack of ambition at interview.
 Even if you are ambitious, but you fluff this answer up, you will appear like you do not care, or have not given your career enough thought – which may raise serious (if unjustified) questions over your capacity as a leader.
 Ensure that however you decide to approach this question that you give it some serious preparation.
 If it’s something you feel uncomfortable with, practice it.
 Whether you record yourself, get your partner/friend to ask you the question, or write it out and learn it, become comfortable with your wording.

 And if you give a good enough answer – it might even come true!

 Need help achieving your ambitions?

-Are you a financial services professional looking for help in achieving your ambitions?
-If so get in touch with one of our expert team at email@example.com, who are ready with lots of CV, LinkedIn, interview and career advice along with cutting edge market insights.
+Are you an asset management or financial services professional looking for help in achieving your ambitions?
+If so get in touch with one of our expert team at firstname.lastname@example.org, who are ready with lots of CV, LinkedIn, interview and career advice along with cutting edge market insights.